 Annex A discloses affordable housing characteristics.
-An affordable housing mortgage loan is secured by a mortgaged property that is encumbered by a regulatory agreement or recorded restrictions limiting rents, imposing income restrictions on tenants, or placing other restrictions on the use of the property.
+An affordable housing mortgage loan is generally secured by a mortgaged property that is encumbered by a HAP contract, regulatory agreement or recorded restrictions limiting rents, imposing income restrictions on tenants, or placing other restrictions on the use of the property.
 A breach of these restrictions may be an event of default under the mortgage loan and/or may result in the termination of any payments being received from the governmental entity that imposed the restrictions.
+In addition, if an affordable housing property is encumbered by a HAP contract, the borrower is also required to exercise and otherwise avail itself of any options, rights, and opportunities to renew and extend the term of the HAP Contract.